prasetioad/Intermediate-frontend-tikitz-w7-Arakademy/README.md

 </div>

 # Tikitz
 Tikitz, an online ticket booking application made using Javascript.
+Here you can order a ticket without stand from your seat.On this aplication you can choose your own seat and checkout it easily.
+This aplication have great features like real time seats condition.

 ## Get Started
 ### Prerequisites